-We draw attention to note 10 to the financial statements, which describes the impact of the emergence of the COVID-19 pandemic.
+We draw attention to note 10 to the financial statements, which describes the impact of the COVID-19 pandemic.
 Our opinion is not modified in respect of this matter.

 Other information

 Management is responsible for the other information, which comprises the annual report except for the financial statements and our auditor's report thereon.